micahhausler/iphone-modeling/README.md

 **Code Cleanup**
 - [ ] Fillet edge and corner curves?
 - [ ] use `rotate()` instead of all the manual rotation/function passing
-- [ ] Figure out how to remove sweep paths for corner/edge volumes after use
+- [x] Figure out how to remove sweep paths for corner/edge volumes after use.
+(After the sweep I ended up making the path into a solid and calling `rotate()` on it too.
+Its kind of a hack but the solid hides inside the phone body)

 ## License